Skip to content Skip to footer navigation

 Fridges are one of the most important appliances in our home, if not the most important.

-They run 24/7 and we rely on them to keep our food fresh and our drinks chilled – and (perhaps most importantly) our ice-cream perfectly scoopable in the freezer, of course.
+They run 24/7 and we rely on them to keep our food fresh and our drinks chilled – and (perhaps most importantly) our ice-cream perfectly scoopable in the freezer.

-Whether you need a new-look fridge for a kitchen reno, or an upgrade on your old Kelvinator that's given up the ghost, it's important to buy a fridge that suits your needs and budget.
+Whether you need a new-look fridge for a kitchen reno, or to replace your old Kelvinator that's given up the ghost, it's important to buy a fridge that suits your needs and budget.

 Choosing the wrong size or type, or one that costs a bomb in electricity to run, can fill you with fridge regret later down the road.

-Choosing the wrong size or type, or one that costs a bomb in electricity to run, will fill you with fridge regret later down the road
+Choosing the wrong size or type, or one that costs a bomb to run, will fill you with fridge regret later down the road

 CHOICE experts spend hours in our appliance labs putting the latest fridges of all types and sizes through their paces to see which perform best.